Carole Roussopoulos: Death

 Roussopoulos died on 22 October 2009 in Molignon, Switzerland.

 Recognition

 In 2001 Roussopoulos was named a Knight (or Chevalier) of the Legion of Honor in France for her thirty-two years of service to film.

 Legacy

-In 2011 the Swiss filmmaker Emmanuelle de Riedmatten made a documentary about Roussopoulos's life called Carole Roussoupolos, une femme à la caméra.
+In 2008 Tristan Aymon did the documentary film C comme Carole, and in 2011 the Swiss filmmaker Emmanuelle de Riedmatten made a documentary about Roussopoulos's life called Carole Roussoupolos, une femme à la caméra.